software-students-fall2023/3-python-package-exercise-experientia/README.md

 You can access our example file which utilizes all of these functions with an awesome user interface:
 [Example File](https://github.com/software-students-fall2023/3-python-package-exercise-experientia/blob/main/src/pyrizz/__main__.py)

-To access it simply run: `pipenv run python -m pyrizz` on the directory of the repository when cloned.
+To run our main file simply run: `python3 -m pyrizz` on the terminal.

 # Contributing